handresc1127/Whatsapp_AndroidToIphone/docs/USAGE.md

    - This tool creates automatic backups, but manual backups are extra insurance

 2. **RISKS:**
-   - Downgrading WhatsApp on Android may cause compatibility issues
    - iOS backup modification is irreversible once restored
    - Data loss is possible if process is interrupted
    - **USE AT YOUR OWN RISK**

 3. **REQUIREMENTS:**
-   - Android device must be unlocked and screen ON during entire process
+   - Android device must be unlocked and screen ON during extraction
+   - WhatsApp must have storage permissions enabled
    - iOS device must be disconnected during backup modification
    - Stable USB connections (no hubs/extenders recommended)
-   - At least 30-60 minutes uninterrupted time
+   - At least 15-30 minutes uninterrupted time

 4. **NOT SUPPORTED:**
    - Media files (photos, videos, audio) - only message text and metadata